Leadership & Service

 - Coordinate marketing, advertising, development, and outreach initiatives.

-In my prior role, in the School of Public Policy and Urban Affairs at Northeastern University, I have also worked diligently to grow the School and build an interdisciplinary faculty, curriculum, and governance process for professional masters programs.
+Previously, in the School of Public Policy and Urban Affairs at Northeastern University, I have also worked diligently to grow the School and build an interdisciplinary faculty, curriculum, and governance process for professional masters programs.
 As Director of the Master of Public Administration program for six years, the College’s largest graduate program, I was responsible for the following:

 - Led a nationally-ranked and professionally-accredited masters program that offers the Master of Public Administration degree and five graduate certificates in Boston, Seattle, and Charlotte through online, on ground, and hybrid platforms.
 The Program is composed of 13 faculty nucleus members, 15 affiliated faculty members, 10 adjunct faculty, and 2 staff